3 Tips for Landscaping Under Trees to Dress Up Your Yard

-Maybe you're lucky enough to have mature shade trees in your yard already, or maybe you've just planted one.
-Either way, they add so much beauty, valuable shade, and other benefits all by themselves, but there are a few easy ways to make them shine even more in your landscape.
+Maybe you're lucky enough to have mature shade trees in your yard, or perhaps you've just planted one.
+Either way, in addition to valuable shade, they add so much beauty and other benefits by themselves.
+But there are some easy ways to make them shine even more in your landscape.
 While the limbs and leaves fill overhead space, there's often an empty area around their trunks that shouldn't be neglected.
-Instead, you can use these spaces to create a finished overall look to the yard, while also protecting the tree's trunk and roots to keep it healthy.
+Instead, landscaping under trees creates a finished overall look to the yard while protecting the tree's trunk and roots to keep it healthy.
 The best part?
 These landscaping hacks are inexpensive, easy to do, and will look great year after year.

 1. Add the Right Plants